zoidz123/zoidz123.github.io/docs/order-flow-auction.md

 #### Network

-DFlow is built as a chain agnostic PFOF infrastructure and will support multiple L1 chains.
-Initially, DFlow will only support order flow from Solana.
+DFlow is built as a chain agnostic PFOF infrastructure and will support multiple L1 chains and rollups.

 #### Base and Quote Currency